go-outside-labs/web3-toolkit-sol/solidity_tldr.md

     // Function to withdraw all Ether from this contract. function withdraw() public {
-        // get the amount of Ether stored in this contract uint amount = address(this).balance;
+        uint amount = address(this).balance;

-        // send all Ether to owner
-        // Owner can receive Ether since the address of owner is payable (bool success, ) = owner.call{value: amount}("");
+        // send all Ether to owner, which can receive Ether as the address of owner is payable (bool success, ) = owner.call{value: amount}("");
         require(success, "Failed to send Ether");
     }